Find out more about our English curriculum and read our FAQs

 Our new units and lessons all have a ‘New’ label beside them.

-All of our existing English resources, that were released before September 2022, will remain available for the whole of 2023/24.
-Please do keep using them alongside our new teaching resources that are rolled out this year.
+All of our older English resources, that were released before September 2022, will remain available until April 2025.

 FAQs